The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Denoted more directly, \textit{Eqns.}~\ref{Eqn:DirectBatchedAffineLike}~and~\ref{Eqn:DirectBatchedNormLike} demonstrate the diagonal and off-diagonal decomposition explicitly.

 In both cases, the leading weighted correction then becomes $\propto g_{bi}$ as desired, approximating the affine correction.
-Other terms then produce slight further geometric corrections, weighted by this off-diagonal sample-mixing matrix.
-If a particularly large $g_{ki}$ is still present, then this may adversely affect the result if it overpowers the $\mathbf{N}_{kb}$ suppression, leading to a poorer performing sample before and after update, but generally $g_{bi}$ should probabilistically lead due to the favoured weighting.
+Other terms then produce slight further geometric propagated corrections, weighted by this off-diagonal sample-mixing matrix.

+If a particularly large $g_{ki}$ is present, then this may adversely affect the result, particularly if it overpowers the $\mathbf{N}_{kb}$ suppression.
+This may lead to a poorer performing sample before and after update, but generally $g_{bi}$ should probabilistically lead due to the favoured weighting.

 One could explore bounding $g$'s magnitudes, e.g. norm clipping, such as to suppress this eventuality.
-Exploring whether this generally aids performance by making all samples contribute an equal magnitude of correction, similar to suppressing $\left\|\vec{x}\right\|^2+1$ throughout this work, may be an interesting direction that also links this paper's exposition to norm-clipping techniques.
-Overall, as a heuristic, we may expect that these structural corrections produce more ideal gradient steps for representations and contribute an overall benefit samplewise, at least if these smaller off-diagonal steps are not drastically damaging to the overall correction.
+Exploring whether this generally aids performance by making all samples contribute an equal magnitude of correction.
+This is analogous to suppressing $\left\|\vec{x}\right\|^2+1$ throughout this work, which may be an interesting separate direction that links this paper's exposition to norm-clipping techniques.

+Overall, heuristically, we may expect that the norm-like and affine-like structural corrections will produce more ideal gradient steps for representations and contribute an overall benefit samplewise, by suppressing off-diagonal terms --- at least if these off-diagonal steps are not drastically damaging to the overall correction.